Skip to main content

 Placemakr NoMa

-Placemakr (Summer 2024): A curated line of apartment-hotel properties, Placemakr has expanded its presence in the nation’s capital.
+A curated line of apartment-hotel properties, Placemakr has expanded its presence in the nation’s capital.
 Their signature, flexible, tech-forward experience caters to nightly, short- and long-term stays, as well as business, group and extended-stay travelers.
-New locations include Placemakr Navy Yard and Placemakr NoMa, adding to their existing portfolio in Dupont Circle, Capitol Riverfront and the West End.
+New locations include Coda on Half in the Navy Yard, adding to their existing portfolio across the city, including Dupont Circle.

 New Rebrands